chfin/pochopedia/README.md

 ## Hosting

-Currently pochopedia uses [Wookie](http://wookie.lyonbros.com/) as a web server but it might be necessary to integrate it into another web server, e.g. for shared hosting.
+Currently pochopedia uses Hunchentoot as a web server but it might be necessary to integrate it into another web server, e.g. for shared hosting.
 There are several possibilities to achive this.